 1. Avoid hiring and training good managers, or investing in professional growth.

-One of the reasons I love my current job: Whenever I hit a roadblock and can’t figure out what the best way forward is, I take it to my boss.
+One of the reasons I love my current job: Whenever I hit a roadblock and can’t figure out the best way forward, I take it to my boss.
 If he thinks it’s over my head, he handles the problem.
 Or we come up with a solution together and I execute that solution.
 I feel like he has my back in all situations.

 - Do not offer management training.

 - Make sure there is no career ladder for new employees.